Preparing for Your Child's Surgery

-- A bottle or sippy cup if used by your child.
+- A bottle or sippy cup, if needed.
 If your child drinks formula or milk, please bring that with you.
-The surgery center will provide apple juice, sprite, kool aid, water and popsicles.
+The surgery center will provide apple juice, sprite, "Gatorade", water, and popsicles.

 - An extra pair of clothes for your child.
 Dress your child in comfortable clothes.
 Pajamas are acceptable.

-- The night before surgery, your child should have a bath or shower before leaving home to help prevent infection.
+- The night before surgery, your child should have a bath or shower to help prevent infection.

 - Remove all jewelry (this includes body piercings) and nail polish.

 Helpful Hints for Parents When Going to the Surgery Center

 - Allow your child to make choices, when possible, to help them feel more comfortable and in control.
 For example, let them choose a favorite toy (a blanket, stuffed animal, doll or book) to bring to the center.